Born on the Fourth of July (film): Casting

 Casting directors Risa Bramon Garcia and Billy Hopkins sought more than 200 actors for various speaking roles.
 They auditioned 2,000 child actors in Massapequa and hired 8,000 extras for scenes shot in Dallas, Texas.
 For the Fourth of July parade sequences, student protests and presidential conventions, the production employed nearly 12,000 people from the National Paralysis Foundation, Campfire Girls and American Legion to appear as extras.
 The film reunited Stone with several past collaborators who make brief appearances in the film.
-Tom Berenger, who worked with the director on Platoon, plays Gunnery Sergeant Hayes, a Marine recruiter.
+Tom Berenger, who worked with Stone on Platoon, plays Gunnery Sergeant Hayes, a Marine recruiter.
 Michael Wincott, who had a supporting role in Talk Radio (1988), plays a wounded veteran in Mexico.
 John C. McGinley, in his fourth collaboration with Stone, plays an official at the 1976 Democratic Convention.
-Mark Moses who appeared in Platoon as Lt.
-Wolfe would play an overwhelmed doctor at the VA hospital in the Bronx.
+Mark Moses, who appeared in Platoon as Lieutenant Wolfe, plays an overwhelmed doctor at the VA hospital in the Bronx.
 Stone himself appears as a skeptical news reporter.

 To prepare the actors portraying Marines, military advisor Dale Dye organized one-week training missions, one in the United States, and the other in the Philippines where the battle sequences were to be filmed.
 Abbie Hoffman, a Yippie activist, acted as a consultant who educated the cast about the peace movement.
 He also makes an appearance as a protestor in Syracuse, New York.
 The film is dedicated to Hoffman, who died on April 12, 1989.